optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_use_the_dashboard.rst

 databases.
 Directories are automatically searched for nested databases.
 You can configure the behavior of the dashboard with additional command line arguments.

-To get a list of all suported arguments type ``estimagic dashboard --help`` :
+To get a list of all supported arguments type ``estimagic dashboard --help`` :

 .. code-block:: bash